openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 zlibCompileFlags(): Promise&lt;number&gt;

-Returns a flag indicating a compile-time option, returned asynchronously using Promise.
-Returns a flag indicating compile-time options on success.
+Returns a flag indicating a compile-time option.
+This API uses a promise to return the result.
+The flag indicating compile-time options is returned upon a success.

 **Atomic service API**: This API can be used in atomic services since API version 12.